 It had been a lovely day up until that point.
 My husband and I were invited months prior and had spent hours going over every detail.
 I knew I had to pee the second we got to the first check point, but there were no bathrooms outside so there was nothing I could do about it.
 NOT MY FAULT.

-I definitely could have ducked out to use the facilities before we went into the waiting area, but then I really wanted to see the waiting area!
+I definitely could have ducked out to use the facilities before we went into the receiving room, but then I really wanted to see the receiving room!
 I’m an observer, after all.
-Plus there was some political stuff my dad would have loved (my dad ran for congress) so it was real neat to sneak some pics of it.
+Plus there was some political stuff my dad would have loved (my dad ran for congress once) so it was real neat to sneak some pics of it.
 After that we were ushered into a room to meet the President, and I couldn’t very well do it then.

 In retrospect I’m certain this was the decision that sealed my fate.
-We legitimately waited a half hour.
 But I can assure you that the second the President of the United States walks into a room in which you are standing, your body immediately forgets it had to pee.
 Like, ever.